Are Indiana Records Public?

 How Long Does It Take to Obtain Indiana Public Records?

-Record custodians must respond to the public records request within 24 hours if the request was via phone call or in person.
+A person can access public information maintained by any state or local agency in Indiana based on the provisions set forth in the Indiana Public Records Law.
+The mandates record custodians to respond to any public records act request within 24 hours if the request was via phone call or in person.
 On the other hand, record seekers must respond to email or mail requests within seven calendar days.